abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 themselves are subtrees for their own subexpressions (i.e., they are leaves in the expression tree).
 The head handler for literal tokens is trivial: the head function simply returns the token itself as the subtree.
-Note that any mutual recursion always ends with literal tokens because all the leaves of a parse tree are literal tokens and their head handlers do not make any recursive calls.
+Note that any mutual recursion always ends with literal tokens because all the leaves of an expression tree are literal tokens.
+Thus their head handlers do not make any further recursive calls.

 Every token is represented by a unique subclass of the ``TokenNode`` class.
 The precedence value defined for a token is saved as an attribute of the